hassancodeshub/SpendWise/README.md

 ---

+### 🔄 Automatic Monthly Rollover

+Stop losing your hard-earned savings when the calendar changes!
+SpendWise uses continuous ledger math to ensure that any unspent money from previous months automatically rolls over into your current available pool, treating your finances like a real, continuous bank account.

+---

-💰 Safe Daily Budget
+### 💰 Safe Daily Budget

 Automatically calculates the amount that can be safely spent each day for the rest of the month.

-Formula
+**Formula**

-Safe Daily Budget = Remaining Balance / Days Left in Month
+`Safe Daily Budget = Remaining Balance / Days Left in Month`

-Example

-Remaining Balance: ₹4000
-Days Left: 20
+**Example**

+> **Remaining Balance:** ₹4000
+> **Days Left:** 20
-Safe Daily Budget: ₹200/day
+> **Safe Daily Budget:** ₹200/day

 ---

-🛒 Can I Afford This?
+### 🛒 Can I Afford This?

 A purchase decision assistant.
 Enter an item's name and price to see: